 The mission of the OEF is to aid Orangeville School District #203 and the greater Orangeville area in promoting educational and student opportunities, both curricular and extra-curricular; foster civic responsibility and a continuing working relationship between the school system and community in which we thrive; develop and maintain an excellent relationship with our alumni and friends of OEF.

-President - Mary Velcich
+Chairman - Mary Velcich

 Secretary- Charlotte Schilling